 Up to 3 hours per week

 In addition to assuming leadership on the farm, fellows also support the functioning of Urban Adamah’s campus and programs in key ways.
-This includes up to 3 hours per week of time in site operations (sweeping paths, landscaping, etc) and public program support, which gives fellows the opportunity to integrate into all of the ways Urban Adamah operates and serves the community.
+This includes up to three hours per week of time in site operations (sweeping paths, landscaping, etc.) and public program support, which gives fellows the opportunity to integrate into all of the ways Urban Adamah operates and serves the community.

 Urban Adamah Sample Week

 We have a strict attendance policy.
 Days are long, and fellows are expected to be at all activities unless there is a health issue or family emergency that prevents attendance.
 Our days begin at 7:30 AM with Avodat Lev (Monday – Friday) and go until 9:00 PM three nights a week.
 The other two nights are generally unscheduled although about half of our Friday nights are scheduled Shabbat programming.
 During the week, fellows have off for an hour during breakfast, an hour and a half mid-day (lunch), and an hour before dinner.
 Fellows are expected to schedule all appointments (doctors, job interviews, etc.) during these break times and not during scheduled programs.

-Larger blocks of time off are scheduled each week during Shabbat, which begins on Friday at around 5 p.m. and continues until Sunday morning.
-Sundays are either completely off or start at 1 pm.
-(Every other Sunday is a full day off).
+Larger blocks of time off are scheduled each week during Shabbat, which begins on Friday at around 5:00 PM and continues until Sunday morning.
+About half of our Sundays are scheduled, and will start at 9:00 AM (every other Sunday is a full day off).

 Fellows may also each take one personal day from the program (for any reason).
 Personal days may not be taken on days when fellows intern at their chosen organization.
 Once the season starts we expect fellows to be present for the full extent of the program, unless they have to leave for a medical or family emergency.